 As demonstrated by our NGRT results, to tackle the reading deficit that many of our DP pupils experience, we will recruit a specialist to work with targeted cohorts in order to increase their literacy skills through reciprocal reading, enabling them to access all areas of our curriculum.
 READING AND COMPREHENSION STRATEGIES - EEF TOOLKIT +6 Ofsted Publication - ' How schools are spending the funding successfully' (2013) 1, 2 and 5.
 To further support the progress and attainment of DP pupils across all their subject areas, we will deliver targeted KS3 and KS4 holiday intervention sessions that focus on closing gaps in pupils' knowledge.
+We will also ensure that all Y11 students have access to their own high quality revision guides to support independent revision at home.
 SUMMER SCHOOLS - EEF TOOLKIT + 3 READING AND COMPREHENSION STRATEGIES - EEF TOOLKIT +6 DFE - 'Supporting the attainment of disadvantaged pupils' 1,2,3,4 and 5